27 Business Email Examples & Templates You Should Try in 2025

 Use this template from HubSpot to see how it’s done:

-- Mention business goal: Sales emails aren’t meant to be chit-chat.
-After establishing a connection, circle back to the reason why you’re emailing them: because your service/product can help them meet their goals.
+• Mention business goal: Sales emails aren’t meant to be chit-chat.
+After establishing a connection, circle back to why you’re emailing them: because your service/product can help them meet their goals.

-- Deliver relevant content: Pretty much the objective of this business email template.
+• Deliver relevant content: This is the objective of this business email template.
 Using phrases like “As promised” is a good way to make it sound more natural.

-- Subject line: again do not forget to focus your attention on subject line before writing your email.
+• Subject line: Again, do not forget to focus on the subject line before writing your email.

-A good sales practice is to always follow-up to phone calls with an email reiterating the points you discussed in the call.
-This is not only a good way to keep track of the conversation, but it also gives you a chance to send over any relevant documents or data.
+A good sales practice is to always follow up phone calls with an email reiterating the points you discussed in the call.
+This is a good way to keep track of the conversation and gives you a chance to send over any relevant documents or data.

 Here’s a business email template you can use to do this:

-- Start by referencing the phone call: This is a pretty generic greeting but it’s personalized enough that it works.
+• Start by referencing the phone call: This is a generic greeting, but it’s personalized enough to work.
 Your job is to quickly mention the phone call and the context of your conversation before getting to the meat of your email.

-- Send additional data: If you’ve discussed any content, data or documents in the phone call, the second paragraph is a good place to mention it.
+• Send additional data: If you discussed any content, data, or documents in the phone call, the second paragraph is a good place to mention them.

-- Mention date and time for next meeting: Instead of wasting time going back and forth to find a suitable time, go ahead and mention the schedule that works best for you.
-If the prospect has any issues with it, she can easily get you to change it.
+• Mention date and time for next meeting: Instead of wasting time trying to find a suitable time, go ahead and mention the schedule that works best for you.
+If the prospect has any issues, she can easily get you to change it.

 Most of your leads won’t turn into sales.